Seasons and Festivals

 Picture, Shrouded Cross

-Study: Many Christians attend a 'Lent Course' arranged locally or follow one of the many national courses that are published for that purpose, both as a penance (giving up time to study) and in order to learn more about God, about themselves, and about their faith, thereby copying Jesus' time of learning about himself and what God wanted for him.
+Study: Many Christians attend a 'Lent Course' arranged locally or follow one of the many national courses that are published for that purpose, both as a penance (giving up time to study) and in order to learn more about God, about themselves, and about their own faith, thereby copying Jesus' time of learning about himself and what God wanted for him.

 Fasting: This refers to abstaining from both food and festivities.
 Years ago it was common to abstain from food in more rigorous ways than we do today.
 People would go without food all day and not eat various foods at all during Lent, such as meat, eggs and alcohol - a vegetarian diet during Lent was not uncommon.
 Today most people in the west have relaxed those rules, but many still give up something as a sign of penance, such as chocolate, smoking, or alcohol.
-Many also refrain from going to parties or meetings in order to be symbolically alone, as Jesus was in the wilderness.
+Many also refrain from going to parties or meetings in order to be symbolically alone, as Jesus was alone in the wilderness.

 Ash Wednesday